-Capstone's hydro facilities do not produce greenhouse gases through electricity generation.
+Capstone's hydro facilities do not produce GHGs through electricity generation.
 However, ancillary operations and maintenance activities do produce immaterial amounts of GHG emissions, which are well below the federal and provincial threshold for verification and reporting.
-The facilities also are governed by water management plans and/or water licenses, which specify the hydrological conditions during which production may occur.
+The facilities are also governed by water management plans and/or water licenses, which specify the hydrological conditions during which production may occur.